Optimal speed-up of multi-step Pontus-Mpemba protocols: Model and time-dependent Lindblad master equation

 Despite the existence of the analytical solution \eqref{eq:indirect_explicit_solution}, except for few special cases \cite{Tarasov_2021}, it is in general more convenient to numerically solve Eq.~\eqref{eq:r_time_derivative}.
 If all parameters are time-independent, the analytical solution \eqref{eq:indirect_explicit_solution} reduces to

 and the steady state (\emph{aka} attractor) reached at $t\rightarrow \infty$ follows as

 assuming that $\boldsymbol{\Lambda}$ is invertible.
+In general, the steady state is not necessarily an equilibrium state since detailed balance can be violated.
 The system dynamics for our model follows from the combination of four different effects, originating from $\mathbf{h}$ and the three rates $\gamma_\lambda$.
 In particular, (i) the field $\mathbf{h}$ produces a coherent (Larmor) spin precession of the Bloch vector around the $\mathbf{h}$-axis, preserving the purity of the state, (ii) $\gamma_z$ squeezes the Bloch vector along the $z$-axis by damping the transverse components, and (iii) the rates $\gamma_{\pm}$ cause an irreversible motion of the Bloch vector toward the (north) south pole of the Bloch ball.

 Finally, let us introduce the trace distance $\mathcal{D}_T$ to quantify the Hilbert space distance between two states $\rho_1$ and $\rho_2$,

 where $|A|=\sqrt{A^\dagger A}$.
 In the Bloch ball representation for $d=2$, this expression can be easily expressed in terms of the corresponding Bloch vectors,